port-demo/port-upbound-demo/README.md

 * `PORT_CLIENT_SECRET` - The Port organization's client secret.

 ## <ins>Setting up Port</ins>
 Starting with a clean Port organization, you will have to create some Port components.
-These are Port [blueprints](https://docs.getport.io/build-your-software-catalog/define-your-data-model/setup-blueprint/#what-is-a-blueprint) and Port [actions](https://docs.getport.io/create-self-service-experiences/).
+These components are Port [blueprints](https://docs.getport.io/build-your-software-catalog/define-your-data-model/setup-blueprint/#what-is-a-blueprint) and Port [actions](https://docs.getport.io/create-self-service-experiences/).

 ### Creating blueprints
 In the `./port` folder are 3 `-BP.json` files numbered 1-3.
 These are JSON definitions for Port blueprints.